maniospas/Blombly/docs/index.md

 [Get started](setup.md) | [Download](https://github.com/maniospas/Blombly/releases/latest) | [GitHub](https://github.com/maniospas/Blombly)

 There are many programming languages for writing dynamic yet safe code.
 You might already have a favorite one!
 However, safety often reduces expressiveness or relies on non-infallible programmers.
 Blombly addresses these issues with a small instruction set that is easy to learn and use.
-It also focuses on programming logic by automating details of how algorithms execute, like parallelization.
+It also focuses on programming logic by automating details of how algorithms run, like parallelization.

 So, who is Blombly for?
 It might be a good choice if you are looking for a language that is: